 When making a list of episodes use the following format:

 - Season # Episode # “Episode Title” – Episode description.

 Identity and Sexuality

-Whatever people say they are (or whatever a character says they are), Believe it and use it.
-If someone says they’re Non-Binary Trans-Male, then set the gender to that.
-If it doesn’t exist, we can add it.
-It’s not difficult, and it’s important to respect people’s identity.
+However an actor or a character identifies their sexual and gender orientation, respect it and use it.
+If someone says they’re Non-Binary Trans-Male, then set their gender to that.
+If a sexual or gender orientation doesn’t exist, add it.
+It’s easy and it’s important to respect people’s identity.